Nu-SCPTheme/deepwell-rpc/README.md

 An RPC server and client for [DEEPWELL](https://github.com/Nu-SCPTheme/deepwell) calls.
 See the relevant crate documentation for more information about what services it provides.

+The lint `#![forbid(unsafe_code)]` is set, and therefore this crate has only safe code.
+However dependencies may have unsafe internals.

 Available under the terms of the GNU Affero General Public License.
 See [LICENSE.md](LICENSE).

 ### Compilation